Announcement on 2020-2021 Fall Semester - 25 09 2020

 - Our Fall semester is to initiate on October 5, 2020.
 Education is to progress in a hybrid manner, meaning partially formally, and partially online.

 - The 20-student population count of the Department of Basic English (Preparatory English) classes has been limited to 12 to 13 for the current semester.
 Students are to be sectioned into three, and each group is to receive formal education at the University twice a week (with possible courses on Saturday).
+Attendance to formal courses is obligatory.
 Groups not attending the formal courses on a certain day are to attend the courses online.
 Details on this subject (as in the days and the groups to receive formal education, as well as student sections, classrooms, and so forth) will be announced on the Department of Basic English official web page, after the English Proficiency Test results are announced.
-For this semester, non-attendance will not deem our Department of Basic English students to fail their levels.
+However; for this semester, non-attendance will not deem our Department of Basic English students to fail their levels.

 - Certain undergraduate and graduate degree courses are to be presented online, in full.
 The other courses are to progress partially in the formal manner, and partially online, with less courses presented formally.

-- An individual announcement will be made regarding how certain courses are to progress, before course registrations.
+- Individual announcements will be made regarding how certain courses are to progress, before course registrations.

 - Courses to progress partially formally and partially online are to be presented at our university in weekly intervals.
 The last digit of your student number is to constitute the basis of your intervals.
 Within this framework, students with odd and even numbers as the last digit of their student numbers shall alternate weekly, in terms of attendance at the University.
 The first week will see the attendance of students with an odd number as the last digit of their student numbers.